nilp-amin/METR4202_09/README.md

 Launch:
 - scara.launch -> The master launch file, launching all the launch files in the packages and runs all the python scripts.

+# Installation Tutorial

+First make sure to be in a catkin workspace then run the following lines:

+`git clone --recursive git@github.com:Nilp-amin/METR4202_09.git`

+`--recursive` allows git to clone the submodules.

+Now, build the workspace,

+`catkin build`

+`source devel/setup.bash`

 # Launch Tutorial

 To launch the files, first make sure to be in the catkin workspace,

-`catkin build`

-`source devel/setup.bash`

 `roslaunch master_launch scara_home.launch`